Scottish Highland Holiday, Cairn Gorm & Loch

 Continuing our Scottish holiday in the Highlands we

-travel to the heart of the Cairngorms National Park and ride on the
+travelled to the heart of the Cairngorms National Park and took a ride

-Cairn Gorm Mountain Railway, have lunch in the Ptarmigan Restaurant on
+on the Cairn Gorm Mountain Railway, had lunch in the Ptarmigan

-top of the mountain and visit Drumnadrochit to find Scotland's Loch
+Restaurant on top of the mountain, and visited Drumnadrochit to find

-Ness Monster with an exciting cruise on the Loch for a spot of Nessie
+Scotland's Loch Ness Monster with an exciting cruise on the Loch for a

 This is page two of three.